sushmita212/Stock_Volatility_Forecasting/README.md

 $$r_t=ln\left(\frac{P_t}{P_{t-1}}\right)$$

 ## Stock data and volatility clustering
+We use stock data from multiple sectors including Finance, ETFs, Healthcare, Technology, and Commodities to enable a more generalized and robust analysis.
+For each stock, we compute a clustering score to quantify the degree of volatility clustering.
+This is defined as
+$$ Clustering Score = \sum_{l=1}^5 ACF(r_t^2, lag=l)$$
+where ACF is the autocorrelation function.
+This captures the persistence of volatility, which is characteristic of volatility clustering.

 ## GARCH(1,1) model
 The GARCH(1,1) models the time-varying volatility (variance) of returns.
 The returns are of the form